fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Orange and geolocated data.md

 ## Get the data from the kit

-We will now add another widget: this time, the `Smart Citizen Data`:
+We will now add another widget: this time, the `Smart Citizen Data`, also in the **MECODA** extension:

 ![](https://i.imgur.com/HNGLmeB.png)